dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/task_C/task_c3.md

 6. Goal-measure
 	- The student's grades, in contrast to years where traditional teaching methods were employed - goal achieved if grades are higher.

-7. Value
+7. Pedigree and Value
-	- `("The pedigree of the goal tells us the degree of confidence the person who stated the goal has in it" - ask the goal source, professor Rito)`
+	- High

-#### **BG1** The Quizzes Tutor is used as a pedagogical tool, such that groups of students can easily use the system in their projects to learn how to develop a web application.
+#### **BG3** The Quizzes Tutor is used as a pedagogical tool, such that groups of students can easily use the system in their projects to learn how to develop a web application.

 ### Scenario 1: The Quizzes Tutor is used as a pedagogical tool, such that groups of students can easily use the system in their projects.
 1. Goal-source